 “Bringing the first-ever luxury bag made from Mylo to market is a massive milestone for conscientious consumers, the biomaterials industry, and the future of luxury fashion,” Bolt Threads founder and CEO Dan Widmaier told Vogue Business.

-The first Frayme Mylo handbag—the black mushroom leather version of the brand’s Frayme bag—has been in the works for more than four years, according to McCartney.
+The first Frayme Mylo handbag—the black mushroom leather version of the brand’s Frayme bag—has seen more than 5,000 iterations, according to McCartney—a staunch proponent of sustainability.
 She said the mushrooms are grown in labs using no water and little electricity.
-But it has taken years for the designer and the mushroom producer Mylo to perfect the vegan leather.
+But it has taken years for the designer and the mushroom producer to perfect the vegan leather texture.

-“Now we’re at the point where I feel like I can roll it out,” she told Vogue.
+“Now we’re at the point where I feel like I can roll it out,” she told Vogue last year.
 “Otherwise I wouldn’t have put it on the runway.”

 Much room for mushrooms